How to Invest with Little Money

 📊 Step 2: Know Your Spending Habits

-Before you begin building a budget that works, you need to know where your money is going.
+Before you begin building a budget that works for you, you will need to know where your money is going.
 This means tracking your expenses, no matter how small.

 Make sure to include large expenses that may not occur every month.
 Things like property taxes, insurance payments, vacations, Christmas, etc. Estimate the annual cost of and set aside a monthly amount for these type of expenses so you’re ready when the payments are due.